 Medicare vs. Medicaid: The Important Differences to Know

-Medicare usually covers seniors, while Medicaid usually covers people or families with low incomes.
+Medicare generally covers seniors, while Medicaid covers people or families with low incomes.

-The federal government funds both Medicare and Medicaid.
-But Medicaid also gets money from the states.
-This lets states partially decide who qualifies and what is covered.
+Medicare gets money solely from the federal government, while Medicaid receives both federal and state funding.
+This lets each state partially decide who qualifies and what is covered under their individual Medicaid program.
 You can get coverage from both programs if you qualify.

 Compare Medicare Plans in Your Area